VisionEval/VisionEval/README.md

 Please submit issues or content change requests about the VisionEval.org website on the [VisionEval.org issues page](https://github.com/VisionEval/VisionEval.org/issues).

-## For Developers: Building
+# For Developers: Building

 To modify and rebuild the VisionEval system, clone the [VisionEval repository](https://github.com/VisionEval/VisionEval).

-If you intend to submit changes back to
+If you intend to submit changes back to the VisionEval project, please clone the [VisionEval-Dev repository, development branch](https://github.com/VisionEval/VisionEval-Dev/tree/development).
+Pull requests to this branch are welcomed.

 Pre-built binary installers of recently released versions (the "master" branch) are available at [https://visioneval.org](https://visioneval.org).